International Tax Compliance

 Expatriate/Nonresident Alien Tax Returns

-The first step to planning your taxes is determining your resident status.
+The first step to identify the right international tax planning strategies is to determine your resident status.

 Nonresident alien – This means you are not a United States citizen or a United States resident alien for any period of time.